Session Update

 Higher Education

-HB 1321 Salzman
+HB 1321 Salzman/SB 1726 Calatayud

 Implements various changes regarding governance and regulations in Florida's higher education institutions.
 Requires Board of Governors citizen members to meet financial disclosure requirements from January 1, 2026.
 Revises term limits for members and chairs of the State Board of Education, allowing only two terms for members and a single 2-year term for chairs.
 Sets term limits for members and chairs of Florida College System institution boards of trustees.
 Removes the State Board of Education's approval for actions related to the president of a Florida College System institution and mandates the formation of a presidential search committee.
 Requires all appointed members of the Board of Governors to be Florida residents and sets a single 7-year term limit.
 Specifies that state university presidents are appointed by the university board of trustees without needing confirmation from the Board of Governors, also requiring a presidential search committee.
 Updates term limits and appointment considerations for university boards of trustees.
 Mandates inclusion of supplemental textbooks and instructional materials in course lists, and revises syllabi posting requirements to include detailed course information.
 Repeals statute relating to applicants for president of state university or Florida College System institution.
-Passed the House and waiting for passage in the Senate.
+Died in Messages to the Senate.